ryanmrestivo/red-team/README.md

-# Notes, OSCP materials, testing, etc.
+# Notes, red-team materials, testing, etc.

 ### Neat things you can do with tcpdump
 https://www.middlewareinventory.com/blog/tcpdump-capture-http-get-post-requests-apache-weblogic-websphere/